US Army Customers

 - The General Funds Enterprise Business System (GFEBS) Cost Management Course - allows students to take all principles, concepts, and theories to actual application in GFEBS

-Outcome Driven Enterprise Architecture
+Outcome Driven and Agile Enterprise Architecture

 Army CIO/G-6, Governance, Acquisition, and Chief Knowledge Office Directorate